Episode Transcript

 You've got mail, woohoo.
 Opening up the mailbox, opening

 up the package.
-Oh, what is it?
+Oh, what is?

-We've got Spotify mail.
+It we've got Spotify mail.
 All right, Spotify Mail.

-got a lot of good comments.
-Also Adam West I've been re
+lot of good comments.
+Also Adam West.

-he was the best Batman.
+He was the best Batman.
 Oh really?

 Yes, Adam West is in Celebrity Deathmatch, which is a fantastic